AGE: – Pagan 11th – 12th Century

 FOR PRICE PLEASE CONTACT – include item number below

-The reredos (backing), a feature found in many Burmese statues of the Pagan era is missing, the central Buddha figure is removable.
+The detachable reredos (backing), a feature found in many Burmese statues of the Pagan era is missing, the central Buddha figure is removable.